The information in this article applies to:

 If the file in question has been renamed, it is best that you restore its original file extension.
 Changing a file's extension does not change its file type or allow different applications to read it.
 In fact, it may prevent applications that should be able to read the file from doing so.

 If the file is missing data, there is most likely nothing that can be done to recover it.
-You will need to resume work by opening and renaming a copy of your most recent backup.
-See the related article section below for our article on accessing your archive files.
+You will need to resume work by accessing a recent backup.
+Please see the "Accessing Your Archive Files" resource in the Related Articles section below.

 While there are no guaranteed ways to always prevent file corruption, here are a few tips to help avoid missing data in the future: